David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

 - Open a scene (via Stash), and click on the [**Edit**] tab.
 Populate the [**Title**] field with the desired file name.
   - Note: Do **NOT** include the file folder name and do **NOT** include file extension.
 - After populating the Title field, click the save button.
+  - **Warning:** On Windows, if Stash or any other player is playing the video, the RenameFile plugin will get an access denied error if **handleExe** is not implemented.
+Use one of the following methods to avoid this error:
+    - **Option#1:** Populate **handleExe** in renamefile_settings.py with the full path of handle.exe.
+RenameFile will use this program to close all opened file handles before renaming a file.
+See options section for more details.
+    - **Option#2:** Refresh the browser for page playing the video before renaming the file via Title field.
 - After a few seconds, the file will get renamed and the screen will get updated with the new file name.
 - The append tags and performers option is disable by default.
 To enable these options go to the Settings->Plugins->Plugins->[RenameFile] field options, and enable the associated field.
 - When [Append Tags] is enabled, by default tag names are appended to the file name only if the tags do not exist in the original name.
 Same applies to [Append Performers] option.